Hey Habr! I present to your attention a translation of an article from APC magazine.

 Distributions in UserLAnd

-When the download is complete, return to the xterm terminal emulator.
-You can enter a service command to find out which version of Linux you have installed:
+Once the download is complete, return to the xterm terminal emulator.
+You can enter the service command to find out which version you have.
+Linux you installed:

 Quick Guide to UserLAnd

-A close examination of the contents of the desktop reveals an exact recreation of the desktop version.
-If you are using UserLAnd on a device with a keyboard and mouse (whether connected via Bluetooth or otherwise), it will be easy for you to adjust to using the Linux system environment in this format.
-Except for a slight lag, which comes from the fact that the X-Windows cursor is synchronized with the Android device cursor, everything works smoothly.
+A close inspection of the desktop's contents reveals an exact recreation of the desktop version.
+If you're using UserLAnd on a device with a keyboard and mouse (connected via Bluetooth or otherwise), you'll easily adapt to the system environment.
+Linux in this format.
+Except for a slight lag, which occurs due to the fact that the X-cursorWindows synchronizes with the device cursor on Android, everything works smoothly.

 sudo apt install emacs